python/cpython/Doc/library/unittest.rst

 .. versionadded:: 2.7

 Unittest supports simple test discovery.
-For a project's tests to be compatible with test discovery they must all be importable from the top level directory of the project (in other words, they must all be in Python packages).
+In order to be compatible with test discovery, all of the test files must be :ref:`modules <tut-modules>` or :ref:`packages <tut-packages>` importable from the top-level directory of the project (this means that their filenames must be valid :ref:`identifiers <identifiers>`).

 Test discovery is implemented in :meth:`TestLoader.discover`, but can also be used from the command line.
 The basic command-line usage is::